Pediatric Dentistry

 Pediatric Dentistry at SACHI Dental Clinic in Mita and Shiba Park

-Your child’s dental health is the foundation for lifelong well-being.
-Baby teeth are more prone to cavities and progress faster than permanent teeth, making early care crucial.
-At SACHI Dental Clinic, we provide preventive and treatment services tailored to your child’s growth, supporting their healthy development.
+A child’s dental health forms the foundation for their lifelong well-being.
+Since primary teeth are more susceptible to cavities and decay progresses faster than in permanent teeth, care from a young age is crucial.
+At SACHI Dental Clinic, we support healthy development by providing prevention and treatment tailored to your child’s growth.

 Dental Treatment Tailored to your Child’s Growth

-As children’s teeth transition from baby teeth to permanent teeth and their jawbones grow, their oral condition changes significantly with age.
-Therefore, pediatric dentistry emphasizes treatments and prevention strategies that align with each stage of a child’s development.
+Children’s teeth transition from primary to permanent, and their jawbones continue to develop.
+Consequently, the condition of the mouth changes significantly depending on age.
+For these reasons, pediatric dentistry emphasizes treatment and prevention adapted to each stage of a child’s growth.

 The Role of Baby Teeth